 #3 — SOAK IN REJUVENATING HOT WATER

 The world over knows that soaking in hot water is synonymous with relaxation — and you’d be hard-pressed to find a better spot than the Kootenays.
-The region is so well-known for their hot springs, there’s even a ‘Hot Spring Road Trip‘ celebrating it.
+The region is so well-known for their revitalizing hot springs.

 Your agenda: Get the most out of pampering yourself

-Ainsworth Hot Springs features a unique horse-shaped cave with falling mineral waters that form into a pool, providing a natural steam bath.
-Tap into the therapeutic potential with a visit (or stay) to Ainsworth Hot Springs Resort.
-Get a bird’s eye view of Kootenay Lake and the Purcell Mountains while soaking in soothing mineral waters.
+Ainsworth Hot Springs Resort features a unique horse-shaped cave with falling mineral waters that form into a pool, providing a natural steam bath.
+Tap into the therapeutic potential with an overnight at the Resort.
+Get a bird’s eye-view of Kootenay Lake and the Purcell Mountains while soaking in soothing mineral waters.
+(Access to the mineral hot springs pools are available to overnight guest at Ainsworth Resort, beginning Sep 4 from Wed to Sun.)

 The Caves at Ainsworth Hot Springs; photo by Don Weixl